 There are three major algorithmic components to this app: (1) auditory note recognition, (2) optical musical notation recognition, and (3) sequence alignment (with errors).
 The auditory note recognition component is based on a previous exploration described in an earlier blog post, but with various changes to the underlying model used, and technical changes to allow it to use the HTML5 microphone api and also to perform the recognition task entirely in the browser (to avoid latency problems with slow internet connections).
 The optical musical recognition component relies heavily on the existing tool Audiveris, with just some minor additional processing to locate the measures in the original image file.
 As such, the main challenges in building the demonstration Pageturner app were in developing the sequence alignment component and in putting all of the pieces together into a functioning web-based app.

-In the live demo, I describe the sequence alignment algorithm in some detail and pull out a melodica for some real-time playing and following.
-(If you are interested in seeing the demo in person, email me.)
+In the live demos, I described the sequence alignment algorithm in some detail and pulled out a melodica for some real-time playing and following.
 The recording below gives a bit of a sense of the playing and following part of the demo.

 General Overview Schematics

 The figure below outlines the various processes performed on the frontend, backend and offline, for the case of song recognition.